fireinrain/github-trending/TrendsHist.md

 ## C

+* 【2024-10-23】[samtools / bcftools](https://github.com/samtools/bcftools) - This is the official development repository for BCFtools  See installation instructions and other documentation here http://samtools github io/bcftools/howtos/install html
 * 【2024-10-18】[espressif / esp\-iot\-solution](https://github.com/espressif/esp-iot-solution) - Espressif IoT Library  IoT Device Drivers, Documentations And Solutions
 * 【2024-10-18】[CodeWithHarry / The\-Ultimate\-C\-Programming\-Course](https://github.com/CodeWithHarry/The-Ultimate-C-Programming-Course) - This is the C language code and supplement material for the Ultimate C language Course on CodeWithHarry
 * 【2024-10-18】[xicodomingues / francinette](https://github.com/xicodomingues/francinette) - An easy to use testing framework for the 42 projects